 The Placemaking for Active Recreation Kit is a compilation of specially selected tools from both the placemaking and active recreation fields to allow practitioners, implementers, and everyone who wishes to develop a project to have quick and easy access to the most impactful tools and methods.
 As part of this project, the working group has reviewed, selected, and compiled the most effective tools to create the kit.
 The placemaking for Active Recreation Kit brings to you the best that currently exists used by both placemakers (grassroots urban designers) and grassroots sports organizations and professionals, combining knowledge, expertise, and resources presented in the most accessible way.

-Check the Resources page in our webpage where we have select and present to you our: research; toolbox, guidelines; policy recommendations; and e-learning course.
+Check the Kit elements in our webpage where we have select and present to you our: research; toolbox, approach; policy recommendations; and e-learning course.